MrRedPandabaer/hhsearch-python/README.md

 ------
 ## Colorized Alignments - HTML formatted

 Having selected the second alignment as our target-of-choice, we now desire more information about the alignment itself, so we extract the actual alignment with  `get_full_alignment`.
 It takes two arguments: the `.hhs` file of the query, as well as the number of the hit within the `.hhs` file, just like `get_alignment_term`.
-So preferably, one looks at the previous created pandas.DataFrame `hhs_hits_statistics` and choses a hit of interest from that.
+So preferably, one looks at the previously created pandas.DataFrame `hhs_hits_statistics` and choose a hit of interest from that.

 ```python
 # This also creates a html formatted file in a separate folder - /alignments_highlighted/<query>/<NoX-name>.html